Alexandra Morton: Petitions

 Morton initiated two petitions, one called "Refuse to expand the salmon farming industry in BC", the other called "Divest Dirty Salmon".
 The first is to ask the Canadian government to stop allowing the expansion of salmon farms in British Columbia.
 The second is the ask Norwegian government to divest from salmon farming.

 Lawsuits

 In May 2013, Ecojustice lawyers, on behalf of Alexandra Morton, filed a lawsuit in Federal Court against the Minister of Fisheries and Oceans Canada (DFO) and Marine Harvest Canada Inc. The lawsuit was filed after learning that fish later confirmed to be infected with the piscine reovirus (PRV) had been transferred into an open-pen fish farm operated by Marine Harvest in Shelter Bay near Port Hardy, British Columbia.
 On May 6, 2015, the Court sided with Morton and struck down aquaculture licence conditions that allowed private companies to transfer fish infected with viruses to open-pen farms in the ocean.

 Electoral politics

-Morton ran as a candidate of the Green Party of British Columbia in the Oct 24, 2020 provincial general election, coming in third, with 19.26% of the vote.
+Morton ran as a candidate of the Green Party of British Columbia in the 2020 provincial election, coming in third, with 19.26% of the vote.